Who can forget that classic water-saving tip, “Save water; shower with a friend”?

 Many water-saving strategies are easy DIY projects too.
 Even switching out an old toilet isn’t difficult; to make it easier, some manufacturers are including everything needed, including the tools, in the box with the new toilet.

-So let’s make 2014 the year we make our homes more water efficient.
+So let’s make this the year we make our homes more water efficient.
 Here are a few things you can do.

 According to the Environmental Protection Agency

 , home toilets account for almost 30 percent of household water use.
 So it stands to reason that replacing older toilets, especially those built before the mid-1990s, when the manufacturing of water-wasting toilets stopped, makes environmental and financial sense.

 With improvements in flushing technologies, low-flush (including dual-flush) toilets can be easily purchased and installed.
 And many local governments offer financial incentives to replace older, 3.5-gallon-per-flush toilets with newer, low-flush toilets -- like this Caroma Profile dual flush toilet with sink for washing hands after flushing, and recycling the sink water into the tank (example added by Houseplans.com editor).

 For example, where I live in Pasco County, Florida, there is a $100 government credit for installing a low-flush toilet.
 Between incentives like this and an average $90 per year

 in water savings, it seems that replacing an old toilet would pay for itself in the first year.
 Doing right by the environment and keeping more money in your pocket is a definite win-win.